knative/community/STEERING-COMMITTEE.md

-Given the private nature of many of these discussions (e.g. privacy, private emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) meetings are held in private.
+Given the private nature of many of these discussions (e.g. privacy, private emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) most meetings are held in private.

-Meeting notes are available to members of the knative-dev mailing list (link to be added).
+However, a Steering meeting open to the public is held on the 3rd Wednesday of each month, and all are welcome to attend.

 Questions and proposals for changes to governance are posted as [issues in the docs repo](https://github.com/knative/docs/issues), and the KSC